dmochow/gca/index.md

-## Welcome to the Granger Components Analysis Homepage
+## Granger Components Analysis Homepage

 GCA is an unsupervised learning algorithm that automatically identifies Granger causal connections in your data!